adrielklein/anagram-server/README.md

 For example, the alphagram "dgo" maps to a set containing the words "dog" and "god".

 The hash table makes anagram lookups easy.
-To find an anagram for a word the server simply finds its alphagram, looks it up in the hash table, and returns corresponding set.
+To find an anagram for a word the server simply finds its alphagram, looks it up in the hash table, and returns the corresponding set.